AyushSharma64047/AyushSharma64047/README.md

-- 👋 Hi, I’m Ayush
+- 👋 Yo, I’m Ayush
-- 👀 I’m interested in programming 🐍
+- 👀 I’m interested in programmin' 🐍
 - 🌱 I’m currently learning mistakes...
-- 💞️ I’m looking to collaborate on nothing...
+- 💞️ I’m lookin' to collaborate on nothin'...
 - 📫 How to reach me ?
 Anonymous Is The Identity...

 <!---